 ''' optional arguments: -h, --help show this help message and exit -bf BUILD_FOLDER, --build-folder BUILD_FOLDER Directory for the build process.
 Defaulted to the current directory.
 A relative path to current directory can also be specified -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -f, --force Overwrite existing package if existing -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
 Defaulted to --build-folder If these files are found in the specified folder and any of '-e', '-o', '-pr' or '-s' arguments are used, it will raise an error. -o OPTIONS, --options OPTIONS Define options values, e.g., -o pkg:with_qt=true -pr PROFILE, --profile PROFILE Profile for this package -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder containing a locally created package.
 If a value is given, it won't call the recipe 'package()' method, and will run a copy of the provided folder. -s SETTINGS, --settings SETTINGS Define settings values, e.g., -s compiler=gcc -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
 Defaulted to the conanfile's directory.
-A relative path to current directory can also be specified -j JSON, --json JSON Path to a json file where the install information will be written '''
+A relative path to current directory can also be specified -j JSON, --json JSON Path to a json file where the install information will be written -l [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file.
+Lockfile will be updated with the exported package '''